pmeaney/cicd-project-launch-templateSet/README.md

 ### **Generated YAML File**

-The script creates a YAML file (`basic-yaml-env-subst.yml`) that integrates the secure note data:
+The script creates a YAML file (`basic-yaml-env-subst.yml`) that integrates the example data (registryName, projectName) from the 1password "secure note" item:

 ```yaml
 # basic-yaml-env-subst.yml